-G-lish is based in Bolgatanga, the capital of the Upper East Region.
+G-lish is based in Bolgatanga, the capital of the Upper East Region, at the point of the red arrow at the top of the image.
+G-lish’s office is 4 kms from that point, east.
 This is about 800 kilometres north of Accra, the capital.
-It’s a 16 hour bus ride from Accra to Bolgatanga.
 Many people in the Upper East have never traveled outside the region.
-Some have traveled 3 hours south to Tamale.
-Less have traveled south of Tamale.
-This is because of the cost of traveling over such distances.

 In the Upper East Region illiteracy is over 76% and more than 90% of the population survives by subsistence farming, living hand to mouth, depending on the rains and climate.